sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 Chapter 5: String Algorithms
 ---

 Have you ever wondered how your computer or smartphone handles text so efficiently?
-Whether you're searching for a specific word in a document, analyzing DNA sequences, or even just sending a text message, string algorithms are working behind the scenes to make it happen smoothly.
-String algorithms enable us to manipulate and analyze text data effectively.
-From searching for specific patterns within a string to comparing and modifying strings, these algorithms are incredibly versatile and find applications in various fields, including natural language processing, bioinformatics, and data processing.
-Whether it's finding the occurrence of a substring within a larger string, determining the longest common subsequence between two strings, or performing efficient string matching operations, string algorithms offer efficient and elegant solutions to a myriad of problems.
+String algorithms are the craftsmen of text processing, weaving through characters to perform tasks like searching, sorting, and editing text.
+They are crucial in fields like computational biology for DNA sequencing, in search engines for matching queries, or even in text editors for find-and-replace functions.

 * Sunum-Dizgi Eşleme <a href="../files/algorithms/slides/Bolum_05_01_Dizgi_Esleme.pdf">[pdf]</a>
 * Sunum-Dizgi Sıkıştırma <a href="../files/algorithms/slides/Bolum_05_02_Dizgi_Sikistirma.pdf">[pdf]</a>